TG-Codes/remita-inline-checkout-wp-plugin/readme.md

 - Save your settings to enable payment processing.
 - No need to manually edit the code or templates.

----

 ## ⚠️ Notes

 - The plugin automatically generates RRRs and handles payments end-to-end.
 - Ensure your Remita credentials are valid and tested in the **Remita demo environment** before going live.
----

 ## 📞 Support

-For issues or questions, please contact your developer or refer to Remita’s official API documentation.
+For issues or questions, please contact your developer or refer to Remita's official API documentation.

----

 ## 📝 License

 This plugin is provided as-is, without warranty of any kind.

----

 **Enjoy! 🚀**
 ```